instana/sap-odata-service/README.md

 # Instana-SAP-Observability

-The phase 1 of SAP Observability offering by Instana extracts metrics, exception, events and topology from SAP Solution Manager.
+Instana extracts metrics, exception, events and topology from SAP Solution Manager.

+### Prerequisites
 The prerequisites for this phase are:
    1. SAP Solution Manager v7.2 (SolMan)
    2. The necessary SAP systems to be monitored are connected to this SolMan.
    3. SolMan is configured with System Monitoring templates for these SAP components.
    4. A system user created in SolMan for the Instana to connect to.
-   5. An Ubuntu or Linux host with 4 CPU 8 GB memory for Instana Integration Proxy.
+   5. A Linux host with 4 CPU 8 GB memory for Instana Integration Proxy.

 Instana then extracts the system monitoring data from SolMan by adding a OData REST endpoint.
 The SAP data is converted to Instana format using a component called Instana Integration Proxy.